beegee-tokyo/WisBlock-API/AT-Commands.md

 ```
 AT+APPSKEY?

-+APPSKEY:"Get or set the application session key"
+AT+APPSKEY: Get or set the application session key
 OK

 AT+APPSKEY=?

-+APPSKEY:3f6a66459d5edca63cbc4619cd61a11e
+AT+APPSKEY:3f6a66459d5edca63cbc4619cd61a11e
 OK

 AT+APPSKEY=3f6a66459d5edca63cbc4619cd61a11e